rexxars/supermark-extract/test/fixtures/full.md

 # Full document follows here

-Shouldn't matter to the extractor what the content is, as long as the header is met.
+Shouldn't matter to the extractor what the content is, as long as the header is met.<!--  READ MORE  -->

 Here's another header, that shouldn't be picked up: